kelleyjbrady/NiceODE/readme.md

 as those seen in `src/diffeqs.py`, but the framework provided should work for any ODE's which can be expressed in the `scipy` or `sympy` functional format.

 # Viability of Jax for NLME
 Established R methodologies for performing nlme modeling (`nlmixr2`: https://nlmixr2.org/) are performant, but do not use 'modern' jit-compiled broadly applicable AD methods such as Jax.
-Instead, `nlmixr2` utilizes a fixed set of rules for constructing gradient and loss functions given the user is working with diffeq's aligned with the PK context.
+Instead, `nlmixr2` utilizes a fixed set of rules for constructing gradient and loss functions under the assumption that the user is working with diffeq's aligned with the PK context.
 At high level `nlmixr2` works by parsing a parameterization of a given ODE, then per parameter, given that it 'knows' how that parameter interacts with the others in the nlme PK context, it constructs bespoke c++ code which is used to analyltically determine the gradient and loss at each loss function evaluation.

 In contrast, JAX takes a more general approach by using reverse-mode automatic differentiation (jax.grad) to trace a function's execution and compute its gradient.
 This is incredibly flexible, but for the FOCE method, it creates an extremely challenging technical problem.
 FOCE and FOCEi require a bi-level optimization: an outer optimization of population parameters, and an inner optimization to find the per-subject random effects (b_i).
 This is a "grad-of-a-grad" problem.